pingidentity/pingidentity-devops-getting-started/docs/reference/readOnlyFilesystem.md

       - mountPath: /opt/handoff
         name: staging
         readOnly: false
-      # The locaion for the license file varies by product
+      # The location for the license file varies by product
       # See https://devops.pingidentity.com/how-to/existingLicense/ for more information
-      # The license file is still required for the init container to operate
+      # The license file is required for the init container to operate
       - name: pingdirectory-license
         mountPath: "/opt/staging/pd.profile/server-root/pre-setup/PingDirectory.lic"
         subPath: PingDirectory.lic